Sidneyrj30/API-nodemailer/README.md

 # API-nodemailer
-Express API based on rocketseat project
+Express API based on rocketseat project.
 This project capture SMTP traffic with Mailtrap service.